szekelyistvan23/ColorPalette/README.md

 ## Description

-The app displays two type of list with top and new palettes to choose from and you can save them in a favorite list.
+The app displays two types of a list with top and new palettes to choose from and you can save them in a favorite list.
 When the user clicks on one of the palettes, he will receive more detailed information about it.

 ## Intended User